-- Repetitive movements
+- Repetitive movements.

-- Bitualistic behavior.
+- Ritualistic behavior.

-- Resistance to change
+- Resistance to change.

 - Tendency to be loud.

+- Getting agitated if someone approaches or touches them or their belongings.

 When engaging with a person who has autism, there are three areas in which you should pay special attention as you attempt to help them settle into the shelter and receive the right assistance.